About Aromatic Subtaste in Ayurveda

 Aromatic oils may be consumed internally (mint tea) or applied externally (as in tiger balm).
 Since volatile oils evaporate quickly they should be stored in a sealed container.
 The aromatic oils are also the essential oils of an herb.
 The essential oil of a plant carries its "essence", i.e. its unique identity and medicinal value.
 In Ayurvedic terms, the essential oil is the prakruti or constitution of the plant.

-INGREDIENTS THAT ARE AROMATIC
+INGREDIENTS WITH AROMATIC QUALITY

 About the AuthorJohn Immel, the founder of Joyful Belly, teaches people how to have a healthy diet and lifestyle with Ayurveda.
 His approach to Ayurveda exudes a certain ease, which many find enjoyable and insightful.
 His online course Balance Your Ayurvedic Diet in a Week provides tools for gracefully healing with Ayurveda to thousands.
 John also directs Joyful Belly's School of Ayurveda , which specializes in digestive tract pathology & Ayurvedic nutrition.
 John and his wife Natalie recently published Explore Your Hunger: A Guide to Hunger, Appetite & Food.